in43sh/code-the-dream-assignment/README.md

 # Code-the-Dream-School Advanced Pre-work

 Source code of Code the Dream School Advanced Pre-work.
-The site is also published to Netlify: eslint
+The site is also published to Netlify: https://code-the-dream.netlify.app

 ## Tech stack and tooling that are used to build this site